NO BONES ABOUT IT!

 KEEP YOUR PET WELL-GROOMED AND CLEAN to combat summer skin problems.
 If your dog’s coat is appropriate, cutting his hair to a one-inch length will help prevent overheating and will also allow you to watch for fleas and ticks.
 Don’t shave down to the skin, though; your pet can get sunburned (see below)!
 A cat should be brushed frequently to keep a tangle-free coat.
 Long-haired cats will be more comfortable with a stylish, summer clip.

-USE CAUTION WHEN MAKING SUMMER LAWN/GARDEN PURCHASES!
-When purchasing lawn and garden products, always read the labels for ingredients toxic to dogs, cats, and other animals.
+WEED OUT TOXIC SUMMER LAWN/GARDEN PURCHASES!
+When purchasing lawn and garden products, always read the labels for ingredients toxic to dogs, cats, and other animals, and check that flowers and shrubs are safe too.
 Fertilizers, weed killers, herbicides, pesticides, and other chemicals can be fatal to your pets.
-“Weed out” the toxic products from your garage, and learn more about non-toxic, pet-friendly seasonal items.
+Weed out the toxic products from your garage, and learn more about non-toxic, pet-friendly seasonal items.
 Snail, slug, and rat/mouse baits, and ant/roach baits and traps are also hazardous.
 Metaldehyde, one of the poisonous ingredients in many baits, is often very appealing to pets, and metaldehyde poisoning can cause increased heart rate, breathing complications, seizures, liver complications, and death.
+Considering cocoa shell mulch?
+Remember, the ingredients in chocolate that are toxic to pets are often present in the mulch.
 If insect and nuisance animal control items must be purchased, keep them in locations impossible for pets to reach.

 KEEP CORN COBS AWAY FROM DOGS!
 In August of 2013, SPCA veterinarians removed corn cobs from the intestines of not one but TWO dogs!
 Both survived, but without veterinary treatment the results could have been fatal.
 Read this article from VetsNow.com discussing the dangers of corn cobs and corn to dogs.